SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - To contribute to a Project, continue to [Step 2 - Create a Task](#step-2---create-a-task).

-- If you want to create a group of several related Task, skip to [Step 13 - Create an Epic](#step-13---create-an-epic).
+- If you want to create a group of several related Tasks, skip to [Step 13 - Create an Epic](#step-13---create-an-epic).

-- If you want to help test a Task that is ready for review, [Step 8 - Assign a Tester](#step-8---assign-a-tester).
+- If you want to help test a Task that is ready for review, skip to [Step 8 - Assign a Tester](#step-8---assign-a-tester).

 - If you want to view the work on a Project or make changes without affecting